LoomisLoud/epfl-course-recommendation/README.md

   We multiply the results of all three parts which gives us a confidence score for each course, the higher the better.

   Using these, we achieve on the worst case a top-5 success-rate of 70% and best case of 90%

+## Credits
+Huge thanks to the scientists who worked on the [Collaborative Denoising Auto-Encoders for Top-N Recommender Systems](http://alicezheng.org/papers/wsdm16-cdae.pdf), as well as the [henry0312](https://github.com/henry0312/CDAE) for his quick implementation of the paper.